ibbaa/keepitup/README.md

 The docker build does use the `apksigner` tool that is provided with the container, so for the docker build it's not necessary to set `BUILD_TOOLS_PATH`.

-Furthermoew you need a keystore with proper keys for signing.
+Furthermore you need a keystore with proper keys for signing.
 You can create a keystore with the following command:

 `keytool -genkey -v -keystore keepitup.jks -alias keepitupkey -keyalg RSA -keysize 2048 -storepass keepitup -keypass keepitup -validity 20000`